K-12 Schools and Childcare Facilities

-After successful submission of the form, the school point-of-contact will automatically receive guidance material via email from Public Health that will aid the school with managing campus-related exposures, contact tracing, and notifying parents and staff.
-Schools should follow MCDPH guidance below (Steps to Take if Student or Staff is Diagnosed with COVID-19) after identifying a student or staff member with confirmed COVID-19 and reporting to Public Health.
+After successful submission of the form, the point-of-contact will automatically receive guidance material via email from Public Health that will aid with managing facility or campus-related exposures, contact tracing, and notifying parents and staff.

 For questions regarding use of the online reporting form, please contact us.

-Schools are encouraged to report cases using the online school reporting form above, but MCDPH will continue to accept and process the previously-available paper-based form via fax.
+Schools and childcare facilities are encouraged to report cases using the online school reporting form above, but MCDPH will continue to accept and process the previously-available paper-based form via fax.